LoneMagma/LoneMagma/README.md

 Currently, [a 302-neuron worm is learning Snake](https://wormlearns.pacify.site).

-[Pacify site](https://pacify.site/) holds the rest of my little workshop.
+and, [Pacify site](https://pacify.site/) holds the rest of my little workshop.

 ---